Links

 'I am in blood stepped so far that should I wade no more,

-returning were as tedious as go o'er'
+returning were as tedious as go o'er'--Macbeth

 African Anglican Leaders Outraged Over Gay Bishop in U.S.